 Enter the server life time in the Server Life Time (1 to 86400 sec) text box.

 The valid range is from1 to 86400 seconds.

 Enter the maximum number of connection requests that the server can accept in the Maximum number of Requests (1 to 86400) text box.

 The valid range is from 1 to 86400 connections.

 Click Save Configuration.

-The configuration wizard enables you to configure basic settings on the device.
-You can run the wizard after you receive the device from the factory or after the device has been reset to factory defaults.
+The configuration wizard enables you to configure basic settings on the controller.
+You can run the wizard after you receive the controller from the factory or after the controller has been reset to factory defaults.
 The configuration wizard is available in both GUI and CLI formats.

-Connect your PC to the service port and configure an IPv4 address to use the same subnet as the device.
-The device is loaded with IOS XE image and the service port interface is configured as gigabitethernet 0/0.
+Connect your PC to the service port and configure an IPv4 address to use the same subnet as the controller.
+The controller is loaded with IOS XE image and the service port interface is configured as gigabitethernet 0/0.

 Start Internet Explorer 10 (or later), Firefox 184.108.40.206 (or later), or Google Chrome on your PC and enter the management interface IP address on the browser window.
 The management interface IP address is same as the gigabitethernet 0/0 (also known as service port interface).
 When you log in for the first time, you need to enter HTTP username and password.
 By default, the username is admin and the password is cisco.